zehaowang00/LLMRepair/script/README.md

 # Script
-download_report.py is for downloading the xml format of bug report from online.
-Need to change path if you want to rerun. ()
+download_report.py is for downloading the XML format of bug reports online.
+You need to change the path if you want to rerun.